AbdulMutakabbir/SYSC5103_Software-Agents/README.md

 * The 1st line contains only one State.
 * All the States present in Line 1, Line 2 and from Line 5 onwards should be present in Line 3.
 * All the Alphabets present from Line 5 onwards should be present in Line 4.
-* Number of Lines from Line 5 onwards to the EOF should be equal to the number of state present in Line 3 and the number of transitions (";" separated) in each line should be equal to the number of alphabets defined in Line 4
+* Number of Lines from Line 5 onwards to the EOF should be equal to the number of states present in Line 3 and the number of transitions (";" separated) in each line should be equal to the number of alphabets defined in Line 4
 > Edit actions and States from Line 5 to EOF based on the above rules.

 ### State Machine Diagram: